The profile of the Higgs boson -- status and prospects: Theory predictions for Higgs boson production at the LHC

-Subsequently, the rapidity distribution was also computed at N$^3$LO in Ref.\cite{Dulat:2018bfe}, and now fully differential N$^3$LO predictions are available in Ref.\cite{Chen:2021isd}.
+\paragraph{Gluon fusion} The production of the Higgs boson at the LHC involves five major production modes.
+The main one is known as gluon fusion ($ggF$), where a Higgs boson is produced through the interaction of two incoming gluons mediated by a heavy quark loop (dominated by the top-quark contribution), see Fig.~\ref{fig:higgs-prod-dec}a.
+This mode has the highest cross-section.
+The calculation of the inclusive cross-section for this process, within the effective theory where the top quark is integrated out, has been carried out up to three loops in perturbative QCD.
+Initially, a threshold expansion was performed in Ref.\cite{Anastasiou:2016cez}, and later, exact N$^3$LO effects were included in Ref.\cite{Mistlberger:2018etf}.
+Subsequently, the rapidity distribution was also computed at N$^3$LO in Ref.\cite{Dulat:2018bfe}, and now fully differential N$^3$LO predictions are available in Ref.\cite{Chen:2021isd,Billis:2021ecs}.
 Remarkably, this N$^3$LO calculation was the first of its kind for an LHC process.
 The motivation behind this calculation stemmed from the large corrections observed at NLO and NNLO, as illustrated in Fig.~\ref{fig:higgs-ggf-theory} (left).
-The N$^3$LO predictions finally stabilize the perturbative expansion for this process, and the N$^3$LO renormalization and factorization uncertainty band, obtained by varying the renormalization and factorization scales independently around the central value $\mu_R=\mu_F=m_H/2$ with the constraint $1/2 \le \mu_R /\mu_F \le 2$, is contained within the NNLO scale variation band.
+The N$^3$LO predictions finally stabilize the perturbative expansion for this process, and the N$^3$LO renormalization and factorization uncertainty band, obtained by varying the renormalization and factorization scales independently around the central values $\mu_R=\mu_F=m_H/2$ with the constraint $1/2 \le \mu_R /\mu_F \le 2$, is contained within the NNLO scale variation band.
+As far as bottom- and charm-mass effects are concerned, until very recently, only NLO calculations were available~\cite{Graudenz:1992pv}.
+Recently, the interference effects of top- and bottom-induced production have also been computed at NNLO~\cite{Czakon:2023kqm}.
+This calculation is crucial for achieving precision predictions at the percent level.
 Recent research has also estimated the NLO corrections to the mixed QCD-electroweak contribution to Higgs boson production in Ref.\cite{Bonetti:2018ukf}.
-The study demonstrates that the NLO QCD corrections to the mixed QCD-electroweak contributions are very similar to the NLO QCD corrections for QCD Higgs production, validating the factorization approximation of QCD and electroweak corrections.
+The study demonstrates that the NLO QCD corrections to the mixed QCD-electroweak contributions are very similar to the NLO QCD corrections for QCD Higgs boson production, validating the factorization approximation of QCD and electroweak corrections.
 Additionally, the NLO QCD corrections to the light-quark part of the mixed QCD-electroweak contributions to Higgs production via gluon fusion have been recently computed in Ref.\cite{Becchetti:2020wof}.
 Despite the high level of sophistication in these calculations, it is crucial to emphasize that the total uncertainty associated with this process is still approximately 10\%, as depicted in Fig.~\ref{fig:higgs-ggf-theory} (right).
-The figure illustrates the main sources of theoretical uncertainty stacked together as estimated in 2018, as a function of the collider centre-of-mass energy.
+The figure illustrates the main sources of theoretical uncertainties stacked together as estimated in 2018, as a function of the collider centre-of-mass energy.
 Since then, progress in the calculation of heavy-quark mass effects~\cite{Czakon:2021yub} has allowed for a reduction in some of these theoretical uncertainties.
-Nevertheless, the dominant uncertainties at present arise from the parametric uncertainty associated with the strong coupling constant and parton distribution functions (PDFs).
+Nevertheless, the dominant uncertainties at present arise from the parametric uncertainties associated with the strong coupling constant and the parton distribution functions (PDFs).